isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 Choose a server type to publish assets only to a specific server, not to all servers.

 * **Publish**
-By default, SPS publishes only assets that are new and have not been published before (the New Since Last Publish option).
+By default, Dynamic Media Classic publishes only assets that are new and have not been published before (the New Since Last Publish option).
 However, you can choose Full Publish to also publish assets that have been updated or changed since they were last published.
 Choose Full w/ Search Data if you are publishing an eCatalog and you want readers to be able to search it by keyword.

 * **Run Job As**
 Choose a user name from the list.
 You can sort jobs by user name on the Jobs page.
 By choosing a name, you associate a publish job with a user.